ryanwevans/a-peek-behind-the-link-v-000/README.md

 ## The Link Is Born

 If the web is essentially a way to exchange text, how is it better than books?
-In the previous section we hinted that respect to the book, the web has a few additional superpowers.

-While working at European Organization for Nuclear Research (CERN), [Tim Bernes Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) submitted a proposal to improve how CERN organized its vast amount of information.
-Tim Bernes Lee also noted that his proposal could be used by others since they would soon face similar challenges.

-A foundational aspect of Tim Bernes Lee's proposal was to organically relate (link) information, allowing each piece of information to reference one another without the constraint of a hierarchical structure.
-This is the insight Tim Bernes Lee had while working at CERN and it's one of the key tenets of the web.
+In addition to being freely accessible and distributable for virtually no cost, texts created on the web can refer to one another, a process that's so common we might miss how special it is.
+On the Web, HTML documents can organically relate (link) to one another, allowing pieces of information to reference one another without the constraint of a hierarchical structure.

+This idea was discovered by [Tim Bernes Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) while he was working at European Organization for Nuclear Research (CERN).

 ## A Blueprint for Implementing Links